Management of Patients with Aggressive Pituitary Tumours & Carcinomas

 Members: Olaf Dekkers, Ann McCormack, Stephan Petersenn, Vera Popovic, Marily Theodoropoulou and Jacqueline Trouillas.

-Against this background, in 2020 ESE organised a second survey “A European Survey for clinical diagnosis and management of Aggressive Pituitary Tumours and Pituitary Carcinomas”, of which the main aims included:
+In 2020 ESE organised a survey “A European Survey for clinical diagnosis and management of Aggressive Pituitary Tumours and Pituitary Carcinomas”, of which the main aims included:

 - To understand the optimal duration of treatment with temozolomide (TMZ) in responding patients.